Elnaril/uniswap-universal-router-decoder/README.md

 ```

 #### How to encode a Uniswap V4 pool id
 Pool ids are used by V4 contracts to identify pools.
-For ex, you'll need it to request the `StateView` contract.
+For example, you'll need it to request the `StateView` contract.
 ```python
 from uniswap_universal_router_decoder import RouterCodec codec = RouterCodec()